akuyper/L02-cart/README.md

 * logistic regression
 * ridge logistic regression

+Be sure to properly tune the ridge and logistic regression models.
 Compare the estimated test errors for each model to determine which is best.